Pwd9000-ML/blog-devto/posts/2022/GitHub-Verified-Commits-SSH/GitHub-Verified-Commits-SSH.md

 Implementing **commit verification** gives assurance about the **authenticity** of the author of commits made to your code.

-GitHub now supports **SSH commit verification**, so you can **sign** commits and tags locally using a self-generated SSH public key, which will give others confidence about the origin of a change you have made.
+GitHub now supports **SSH commit verification** via SSH keys instead of GPG, so you can **sign** commits and tags locally using a self-generated SSH public key, which will give others confidence about the origin of a change you have made.
 If a commit or tag has an SSH signature that is cryptographically verifiable, GitHub makes the commit or tag **"Verified"** or **"Partially Verified"**.

 Signing commits adds a layer of protection for your codebase.
 We will also look at how we can actively enforce **signature verification** to prevent unsigned commits from being pushed to your repositories.